 characters, but characters from the Shazamnote

 , Wonder Womannote

 , and The Flash

 .
 The rumor also stated that Superman would be getting another standalone movie in 2018, and that Batman would get his first standalone title in this series in 2019.
-Though the three-films-per-year format has been abandoned for the time being, and that some projects seem to have been shelved in favor of others (for the time being), the rumor did provide some insight on what's on the horizon for the setting.note
+Though the three-films-per-year format has been abandoned for what appears to be a more modest two-films-per-year schedule, and that some projects seem to have been shelved in favor of others (for the time being), the rumor did provide some insight on what's on the horizon for the setting.note

 The possibility of creating a movie based on The Sandman

 seems to be much more likely after years of Development Hell

 , and the project currently has Joseph Gordon-Levitt